KPL2022/PathNotes/src/app/version-notes/v_0_7_version_notes.md

   [v] link tracing now uses scaled dy/dx comparison for better pixel -> block mapping [v] but the way blocks are mapped, allows for "x" shaped cross links unintended

-3.4.8 various
-  - blow out disp to take up available room more aggressively
-  - initial attempt to more effortly address out of space errors
-  - fragile RBSS from fixed parent location

-3.4.8 reference bundle block info into Mm-isque objects
+[v] 3.4.8 reference bundle block info into Mm-isque objects

-3.4.9 review other aspects of mm canvas generative basis

-3.4.10 testing
+[v] 3.4.9 testing
   - feather out the canvas scope testing framework
+    - mostly just using testpoints col for visualization
+    - using techniques thru exploratory learning
+      - invariants, assertions, expectation calibration

-3.4.11 restoring program internal coherence
+[v] 3.4.10 restoring program internal coherence
   - for canvas related data types
     - review obj functions, update or trim as necessary
     - check how reference storing is handled across the framework
   - reflect data-typing changes to related components to restore program internal coherence

-3.4.12 review logic used in response functions
+[v] 3.5 ownership based free that includes associated links

+[v] 3.6 recursive child relocate needs to be perform in an atomic manner
+      - else not enough context to know if child's child will be deadlocked out of space

+3.7 prepping for backend integration 1
+  - review and clean up src code after 3.4.7
+  - blow out disp to take up available room more aggressively
+  - resolve the equal level cmd bug in build execution tree()
-3.4.13 normalizing display window and cell related dimension settings
+  - normalizing display window and cell related dimension settings

+3.8 prep 2
+  - review other aspects of mm canvas generative basis
+  - review logic used in response functions

+continue to [7]

 ------------------------------------------------------------------------------------------------------
 post processing & misc items:

-3.4.a try to in best effort manner preserve user bubble orientation when re-allocing for more reasonable space usage

-3.5. ownership based free that includes associated links

-3.6. recursive child relocate needs to be perform in an atomic manner
-      - else not enough context to know if child's child will be deadlocked out of space

-4. update reasonable space alloc framework with links on radar, the radial search should check for link space availability as well to determine if a point in scope can host a child node specifically
+[v] 4. update reasonable space alloc framework with links on radar, the radial search should
+    check for link space availability as well to determine if a point in scope can host a child node specifically
       - iterative deepening with lim >= 1, update out old position as lim structure

-5. link command should handle the case that a child is taken from its parent and respond in a reasonable manner
+[v] 5. link command should handle the case that a child is taken from its parent and respond in a
+    reasonable manner

-6. start working on the generative order update, clean up the src code and review the current framework
+[v] 6. start working on the generative order update, clean up the src code and review the current framework

 7. how should mindmaps be represented in persistent storage?

-8. how to save/load mindmap module context from persistent storage?

-9. implement backend services, most relevantly, for the mindmap and todo list modules

-10. todo list commit feature, recurring daily compartmentalization tasks
+  - initial experience with from persistent storage context switch implementation

+*******************this concludes Path Notes v0.7 functional mindmap module